 Methamphetamine, commonly called meth, produces an instant, though short-lived, rush feeling for those who take it.
 It’s the reason many seek the drug.
 But because the rush wears off quickly, many people seek meth again and again.

 Drugs that produce an initial rush followed by a high (feeling of intense euphoria and increased activity) tend to be highly addictive.
 Meth is no exception.
-Yet the stages of meth abuse can be dangerous, especially for those who continually abuse the drug.
+Yet the stages of meth use can be dangerous, especially for those who continually use the drug.

 Testing and How Long Methamphetamine Stays Your System

 Research conducted on how long meth stays in the body often involves the blood-to-plasma ratio.
 This measures the amount of meth in the whole blood.
 Other measurements may examine only how much meth is in plasma, which can be misleading if concentrations of the drug differ between red blood cells and plasma.